ophilbinbriscoe/untity-extension-methods/README.md

 A *bunch* of methods for playing with Unity's Rect structs, mostly useful for building custom Editor GUIs using the legacy immediate-mode GUI.

 ## MoreGizmos
-Extends gizmo drawing by exposing primitive drawing functions only found in the Handles class to non-editor code.
+Extends gizmo drawing by exposing primitive drawing functions (disc, label), only found in the Handles class to non-editor code.